laurabrenskelle/mbon-docs/_docs/mbon-data-flow.md

 * [ATRAC](https://www.ncdc.noaa.gov/atrac/guidelines.html) - Use the Advanced Tracking and Resource Tool for Archive Collections (ATRAC) to submit repeating or multiple delivery data, or data that exceeds 20 GB.
 * [S2N](https://www.nodc.noaa.gov/s2n/) - Use Send2NCEI to submit non-repeating or single delivery data less than 20 GB.

+**Note:** NCEI and OBIS-USA are developing a pathway to archive the datasets from the OBIS-USA IPT.
+This will archive the Darwin Core Archive version of the dataset.
+While this is an extremely valuable product, the raw data should be archived at NCEI as well.

 ## Loading into MBON Portal
 * See documentation on [contributing to the MBON portal](https://mbon.ioos.us/help/how-to/catalog/contribute-data.html).